This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 You can also take a tour of the Studios while there or visit the Battleship North Carolina across the river.

-By the way, we’re publishing a couple of posts on Wrightsville Beach shortly – it’s our favorite beach town in the USA.
+Here are a couple of posts on Wrightsville Beach – it’s our favorite beach town in the USA.

 This may be too much of a detour on your road trip from the coast, but just in case you want to experience some North Carolina mountains adventure, Asheville and the Appalachian mountains is worth the visit.